MerlinDS/Gimmick/README.md

 Main goals of "Gimmick" development:
 * Fast and ease CES framework
 * Smart and rapid filtration of entities by their components `getEntities(ComponentType1, ..., ComponentTypeN)`
-* Consistency and homogeneity of components in memory
+* Homogeneity of components in memory
 * Operations with parallel systems( [ActionScript Workers support](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/system/Worker.html) )

 For more documentation see *[Wiki](https://github.com/MerlinDS/Gimmick/wiki)*